rascalmicro/rascal-www/_static/terms-of-use.markdown

 ## No unlawful or prohibited use ##

 As a condition of your use of the Rascal Micro sites, you won't use any Rascal Micro site for any purpose that is unlawful or prohibited by these Terms of Use.
 You may not use the Rascal Micro sites in any manner that could overburden or impair any Rascal Micro server, or the network(s) connected to any Rascal Micro server, or interfere with any other party's use and enjoyment of any of the Rascal Micro sites or services thereunder.
-You may not attempt to gain unauthorized access to any non-public portion of the Rascal Micro sites, through hacking or any other means.
+You may not attempt to gain unauthorized access to any non-public portion of the Rascal Micro sites.
 You may not obtain or attempt to obtain access to any information not intentionally made available to the public through the Rascal Micro sites except as authorized by Rascal Micro.

 ## Feedback and confidential information ##